Campus & Community

 Police reports

-Following are some of the incidents reported to the Harvard University Police Department for the week ending March 20.
+Following are some of the incidents reported to the Harvard University Police Department (HUPD) for the weeks beginning March 21 and ending April 3.
 The official log is located at 1033 Massachusetts Ave., sixth floor.

 -